bkjaya2020/jmcad-pre-installed-docker/README.md

 I thought of creating a docker image of pre-installed JMCAD software wich can be used in easyly without interfering the default setup of Linux PC .

-I found a wonderful docker repositoy "solarkennedy/wine-x11-novnc-docker" creared by Kyle Anderson which is ideal for use as a base for application software in docker platform.
+I have found a wonderful docker repositoy "solarkennedy/wine-x11-novnc-docker" creared by Kyle Anderson which is ideal for use as a base for application software in docker platform.
 Threrefore , I have forked solarkennedy/wine-x11-novnc-docker to create my bkjaya1952/jmcad-pre-installed-docker

 A docker image pre-installed jmcad based on solarkennedy/wine-x11-novnc-docker